ibm-cloud-docs/transit-gateway/conn-vpn-regional.md

 Do not include a `zone` property in the request body for a regional VPN connection.
 Zone selection is derived automatically from the VPN gateway member configuration.
 {: important}

-For more information, see [Adds a connection to a transit gateway](/docs/apis/transit-gateway?code=java#create-transit-gateway-connection) in the Transit Gateway API reference.
+For more information, see [Create a connection](/docs/apis/transit-gateway?code=java#create-transit-gateway-connection) in the Transit Gateway API reference.
 {: note}

 ## Considerations for regional VPN connections
 {: #vpn-regional-connection-considerations}

 - **Zone is automatic.** You cannot specify a zone when connecting a regional VPN gateway.
 Each tunnel is placed on Transit Gateway routers in the zone that corresponds to the VPN member's zone.
+For more information, see [Planning considerations for VPN gateways](/docs/vpc?topic=vpc-planning-considerations-vpn) and [Use case 9: Zone-resilient VPN connectivity](/docs/vpc?topic=vpc-using-vpn#use-case-9-vpn).
 - **Two appliances, two zones.** The transit gateway creates two sets of redundant GRE tunnels—one set per VPN appliance—distributed across the appliances' zones.
 Each zone gets two tunnels on separate Transit Gateway routers.
+- **Automatic GRE tunnel updates.** When a regional VPN gateway member is moved to a new subnet—changing its zone or private IP address—the VPN service automatically notifies the connected transit gateway.
+The transit gateway then updates its GRE tunnels to reflect the new appliance location.
+No manual action is required on the transit gateway side.
+For more information, see [Updating a regional VPN gateway member](/docs/vpc?topic=vpc-vpn-update-regional-member) and [HA with a regional gateway](/docs/vpc?topic=vpc-vpn-ha#vpn-ha-regional).
 - **Failover is automatic.** If a zone fails, the VPN appliance in the healthy zone continues routing traffic.
 BGP sessions for the failed appliance are withdrawn, and the healthy appliance takes over within BGP convergence time.
+For more information, see [HA with a regional gateway](/docs/vpc?topic=vpc-vpn-ha#vpn-ha-regional).
 - **Cross-zone latency.** If a VPN appliance in one zone handles traffic for a workload in another zone, the traffic traverses the IBM Cloud backbone network between zones, adding minimal latency.
 - **One connection per VPN gateway.** A VPN gateway can be attached to only one transit gateway at a time.
 - **Route propagation.** To maintain high availability across GRE connections, enable [GRE enhanced route propagation](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-enhanced-route-propagation-considerations) on the transit gateway.